 Afterwards, Bryan moved West to play professionally with the Monterey County Symphony, 1986-1988 and the Santa Cruz County Symphony, 1986-1988.
 As well as his symphony work, Bryan was playing jazz professionally, and over the years has had the opportunity to work with the following jazz greats:

-Bryan toured Japan with John Handy in 1991 and 1992, and again with Dottie Dodgion in 1997, and a Goodwill Tour to Florence, Italy in 1993, with the Santa Clara County All-Star Jazz Quartet.
+Bryan toured Japan with John Handy in 1991 and 1992, and again with Dottie Dodgion in 1997, and did a Goodwill Tour to Florence, Italy in 1993, with the Santa Clara County All-Star Jazz Quartet.

+Earlier in Bryan's career, while working as the house bassist and musical director at Storyville Classic Jazz Club in San Francisco, 1995-1997, Bryan organized non-profit jazz clinics, volunteering his time and expertise teaching bass and jazz improvisation in the local community.
 In addition, Bryan was the "Artist in Residence" for the Monterey Mattress Marquee for 5 years in Monterey, California; a position which entailed coordinating educational forums and performances, as well as grant programs.
 Bryan also served as a clinician for Jazz Masters, a non-profit organization created by Bruce Forman, dedicated to making music available to needy children.